remult/remult/docs/tutorials/angular/README.md

 title: Setup
 ---

-# Todo App with Angular
+# Build a Full-Stack Angular Application

-### Build a production-ready task list app with Remult using an Angular frontend
+### Create a simple todo app with Remult using an Angular frontend

 In this tutorial, we are going to create a simple app to manage a task list.
-We'll use `Angular` for the UI, `Node.js` + `Express.js` for the API server, and Remult as our full-stack framework.
+We'll use `Angular` for the UI, `Node.js` + `Express.js` for the API server, and Remult as our full-stack CRUD framework.
 For deployment to production, we'll use `Heroku` and a `PostgreSQL` database.

 By the end of the tutorial, you should have a basic understanding of Remult and how to use it to accelerate and simplify full stack app development.